therealkujo/gh-dependabot/README.md

   REPO is space separated in the OWNER/NAME format

 Options:
-  -o, --output TEXT  Path to the output file  [required] --help             Show this message and exit.
+  -o, --output TEXT  Path to the output file
+  --help             Show this message and exit.
 ```